-Note: 1)

-Gray: Breeding place, 2) Red spot: Breeding place, 3) Blue spot: flyway, 4) Green spot: Past record Source: Red Book of Zabaykalsky Krai (2012)
+Note: 1) Gray: breeding area, 2) Red spot: breeding site, 3) Blue spot: flyway, 4) Green spot: Past record Source: Red Book of Zabaykalsky Krai (2012)

-According to the NEASPEC report of Conservation and Rehabilitation of Habitats for Key Migratory Birds in North-East Asia (2016), the population of the White-naped crane has been greatly declining over the last 20 years.
-The breeding population of the white-naped crane reduced to half.
-About 100 pairs of the white-naped crane were discovered in 1995 but only 45 pairs remained in 2016 (Figure 16).
-In addition, the breeding success rate of the white-naped crane has also reduced by about one-half and only 36% of the 45 pairs were able to breed in 2016.
-As such, 98% of the white-naped crane breeding habitats are unprotected.
+According to the NEASPEC report of Conservation and Rehabilitation of Habitats for Key Migratory Birds in North-East Asia (2016), the population of the White-naped crane has been greatly declining over the last 20 years, and its breeding population has been reduced to half.
+About 100 pairs of the White-naped crane were discovered in 1995 but only 45 pairs remained in 2016 (Figure 16).
+In addition, the breeding success rate of the White-naped crane has also reduced by about onehalf and only 36% of the 45 pairs were able to breed in 2016.
+As such, 98% of the White-naped crane breeding habitats are unprotected.